tang/recipeapp/README.md

 - Clicking on a direction table view cell starts a countdown timer
 - The views are laid out programmatically using NSLayoutConstraints

+### To Do
+- Let the User take an image of the final product and save it using Core Data

 ### Sample images

 ![Screenshot](http://i.imgur.com/B2aexBc.png)